Weyaaron/nvim-training/Readme.md

-	possible_register_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible registers. audio_feedback = true, --Enables/Disables audio feedback, if enabled, requires the 'sox' package providing the 'play' command. enable_counters = true, --Enables/Disables counters in tasks that support counters. task_alphabet = "ABCDEFGabddefg,.", --The alpabet of targets for tasks like f,T, etc. custom_collections = {}, -- A table of tables containing names of tasks, for details read on. enable_events = true, --If the plugin should save events.
+	possible_register_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible registers. audio_feedback = true, --Enables/Disables audio feedback, if enabled, requires the 'sox' package providing the 'play' command. enable_counters = true, --Enables/Disables counters in tasks that support counters. counter_bounds = { 1, 5 }, --The lower and upper bound for the counter.
+WARNING: Setting a high (9+) upper bound may break some tasks. task_alphabet = "ABCDEFGabddefg,.", --The alpabet of targets for tasks like f,T, etc. custom_collections = {}, -- A table of tables containing names of tasks, for details read on. enable_events = true, --If the plugin should save events.
 These are used for the subcommand analyze.